-This five day intensive course aims to introduce participants to mixed (qualitative and quantitative) research methodologies.
-It aims to provide participants with the knowledge, understanding and research skills necessary to put mixed methods into practice, both for evidence review and empirical studies, through from design to implementation.
+This set of two integrated 10 CAT modules aim to introduce participants to mixed (qualitative and quantitative) research methodologies.
+They provide participants with the knowledge, understanding and research skills necessary to put mixed methods into practice, both for evidence review and empirical studies, through from design to implementation.

-This course is designed for those who have some experience or knowledge of both qualitative and quantitative research methods in health research.
+The modules are designed for those who have some experience or knowledge of both qualitative and quantitative research methods in health research.
 It is suitable for PhD students, research active/interested health and social care professionals as well as more experienced researchers wishing to expand their skill set.
 The course is as an accredited course leading to a University of Warwick Postgraduate Award (PGA Qualification), 20 CATs, when both modules are undertaken.

-The course is structured around three overarching themes:
+The modules are structured around two overarching themes:

-Students undertaking this module will be required to have successfully completed at least one module on quantitative research methods related to health (for example, Epidemiology and Statistics) and one module on qualitative research methods related to health (for example, Qualitative Research Methods in Health) or be able to demonstrate equivalent experience (for example, published a research paper using one of the research approaches).
+Students undertaking this course are required to have successfully completed at least one module on quantitative research methods related to health (for example, Epidemiology and Statistics) Jayda.Sherif@warwick.ac.uk one module on qualitative research methods related to health (for example, Qualitative Research Methods in Health) or be able to demonstrate equivalent experience (for example, published a research paper using one of the research approaches).
 If you are unsure whether your experience meets the requirements to undertake this course, please contact the module leads directly to discuss.

 - This is a core option module on the MSc in Health Research